This is a sponsored post.

-Between the car seat manual and your car manual, there may still be questions on installing the car seat into your vehicle.
+Between the car seat manual and your car manual, there may still be questions about installing the car seat into your vehicle.
 Plus as your baby grows, you need to continue to adjust the settings on your car seat installation.
 Don’t make these common car seat mistakes.

 It helps to give peace of mind when you get your car seat installation inspected (this includes convertible car seats, infant car seats, and car seats for toddlers).
 Your local police department or even the hospital may do periodic car seat inspections.
 You can read about how Cars.com does car seat checks here.

 We initially used an infant car seat for my baby Graco Snug Ride), and when he outgrew it by height, we switched to a convertible car seat that allows him to continue to rear face until he exceeds a certain weight limit (40 pounds for my Graco MyRide).

 Pack your Car for Baby Needs

 Having a fully-stocked diaper bag is great, but I like to be doubly prepared.
 What if you forget to restock something in your diaper bag?
 Well if your car is also stocked, you will more likely have what you need.
 So I like to reuse an empty diaper box and stock it full of baby essentials and keep that box in my SUV dog box or seat floor.
 I find it much easier to change my child in the trunk on the go than hope the bathrooms will have a changing table, so having the box ready to grab is super helpful.